eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 its own problems - what if it removes the wrong points?
 It has the potential to really mess up our model if it did.

-The main takeaway, then, is that _outliers just suck_.
+The main takeaway, then, is that _outliers kinda just suck_.

 ### Collinearity